Potrero Hill: Construction of street grids in the Gold Rush Era

 In 1848, after the conclusion of the Mexican–American War, Mexico ceded all of California, and it was admitted into the Union in 1850.
 Dr. John Townsend became the second mayor of the town now called San Francisco (changed from Yerba Buena in 1847).
 He succeeded de Haro, who was distraught over the death of his twin sons.

 With the start of the California Gold Rush in 1848, San Francisco experienced unprecedented rapid growth.
 Townsend envisioned developing Potrero Hill as a community for migrants and their newfound riches.
 Townsend, a good friend of de Haro, approached him about dividing his land into individual lots and selling them.
 De Haro, with his land rights already challenged and fearing that the United States government would now strip him of Potrero Nuevo, agreed to Townsend's suggestion.
 Together with surveyor Jasper O'Farrell, recent emigrant Cornelius De Boom, and Captain John Sutter, they hashed out the grid and street names.
 Townsend named the north-south streets after American states (Arkansas, Utah, Kansas, etc.) and the east-west streets after California counties (Mariposa, Alameda, Butte, Santa Clara, etc.).
 At this time, Potrero Hill was not part of San Francisco, so the men marketed this area as "South San Francisco".

 Historians speculate that "merging the United States with the counties of California would attract homesick easterners" and their newly acquired gold-rush riches to settle in the neighborhood.
-There is also speculation that Townsend named the north-south streets after states which he had been to, with Pennsylvania Street (his home state) being an extra wide street.
+There is also speculation that Townsend named the north-south streets after states which he had been to, with Pennsylvania Ave (his home state) being an extra wide street.
 However, there is no record of Townsend ever having been to Texas or Florida, whose names appear as streets.
 Another theory is that battleships named after the states were the source of the street names.
 The east-west county street names survived until 1895, but as the city expanded, the Post Office demanded a simplification of the street grids.
 Most of the county streets took the names of the numbered streets that connected them to downtown, but because they didn't all line up exactly, a few county streets survived (such as Mariposa and Alameda).

 By the standard of the mid-nineteenth century, Potrero Hill was not a convenient location to get to—it was still separated by Mission Bay, which was not yet filled in.
 Prospective buyers partly deemed Potrero Hill too far away and were wary of De Haro's uncertainty as legal owner of the land.
 As a result, only a few lots were sold.

-In late 1849, Don Francisco de Haro died, and he was buried in Mission Dolores.
+Francisco De Haro died in 1849 and was buried in Mission Dolores.